exasol/public-knowledgebase/Support-and-Services/saas-releases.md

 ## June 14
 Platform Update
-* Fix for problems with the cluster auto stop feature
+* Fix for problems with the cluster auto stop feature.
-* Fixes for internal solution management issues
+* Fixes for internal solution management issues.
+* Disabled the ability to edit entries in the network security list in the UI and Rest API.
+Users are now required to remove existing entries and create new ones rather than modifying existing entries.

 ## June 07